Hurling: Australia

-The earliest reference to hurling in Australia is related in the book "Sketches of Garryowen."
+The earliest reference to hurling in Australia is related in the book "Sketches of Garryowen".
 On 12 July 1844, a match took place at Batman's Hill in Melbourne as a counterpoint to a march by the Orange Order.
 Reportedly, the hurling match attracted a crowd of five hundred Irish immigrants, while the Orange march shivered out of existence.

 Several hurling clubs existed in Victoria in the 1870s including Melbourne, Collingwood, Upper Yarra, Richmond and Geelong.

-In 1885, a game between two Sydney based teams took place before a crowd of over ten thousand spectators.
-Reportedly, the contest was greatly enjoyed despite the fact that one newspaper dubbed the game "Two Degrees Safer Than War."
+In 1885, a game between two Sydney-based teams took place before a crowd of over ten thousand spectators.
+Reportedly, the contest was greatly enjoyed despite the fact that one newspaper dubbed the game "Two Degrees Safer Than War".

 Arden Street Oval in North Melbourne was used by Irish immigrants during the 1920s.

 The game in Australasia is administered by Australasia GAA.

 Great Britain

 Hurling was brought to Great Britain in the 19th century.
 The game is administered by British GAA.
 Warwickshire and Lancashire compete at inter-county level in the Lory Meagher Cup, competing against other counties in Ireland.
 London is the only non-Irish team to have won the All-Ireland Senior Hurling Championship (having captured the title in 1901), and after winning the 2012 Christy Ring Cup gained the right to contest the Liam MacCarthy Cup in 2013.

 The first ever hurling game played in the Scottish Highlands was played at Easter 2012 between CLG Micheal Breathnach and Fir Uladh, an Ulster select of Gaeiligoiri, as part of the Iomain Cholmcille festival, na Breathnaich coming out victorious.

-Wales has its own club, St. Colmilles in Cardiff.
+Wales has its own club, St. Colmcilles in Cardiff.

 South Africa

 Soldiers who served in the Irish Brigade during the Anglo-Boer War are believed to have played the game on the veldt.
 Immigrants from County Wicklow who had arrived to work in the explosives factory in Umbogintwini, KwaZulu-Natal formed a team c.
 1915–16.
 A major burst of immigration in the 1920s led to the foundation of the Transvaal Hurling Association in Johannesburg in 1928.
-Games were traditionally played in a pitch on the site of the modern day Johannesburg Central Railway Station every Easter Sunday after Mass.
+Games were traditionally played in a pitch on the site of the modern-day Johannesburg Central Railway Station every Easter Sunday after Mass.

 In 1932, a South African hurling team sailed to Ireland to compete in the Tailteann Games, where they carried a banner donated by a convent of Irish nuns in Cape Town.
 On their arrival, they were personally received by the Taoiseach (Prime Minister) at the time, Éamon de Valera.

 South African hurling continued to prosper until the outbreak of the Second World War, which caused immigration from Ireland to cease and made it impossible to import equipment.
 Games of hurling and Gaelic football were occasionally sponsored by the Christian Brothers schools in Boksburg and Pretoria well into the 1950s.
 Both games have all but ceased to be played.